EMT Resume Examples

 Why this resume works:

-- Wilderness EMT certification
+- Wilderness EMT (WEMT) certification with SAR deployment history

-- Experience working in remote wilderness areas
+- Experience in remote wilderness areas including multi-day backcountry operations

-- Ability to work in a team environment
+- Ability to work in austere team environments with limited resupply

 EMT Instructor